 Myanmar is a country with a deep and fascinating culture.
 Beginning and ending in Yangon, discover the spiritual heavyweight of Shwedagon Pagoda, journey through Bagan and its thousands of pagodas, cross the longest teak bridge in the world near Mandalay and enjoy life lakeside at Inle Lake, where floating markets, leg-rowing fishermen and ethnic minorities make for a unique destination.
 Mix in delicious food, breathtaking landscapes and people both curious and welcoming, and you have a place that will keep you coming back for more.

-A full day of walking through the hills and villages of Kalaw may require a bit of energy, but it's one of the highlights of the trip.
-Get up-close and personal with the culture of rural Myanmar
+Spend a full day waking through the hills and villages of Kalaw, getting up-close and personal with the culture of rural Myanmar.

-Get lost in the floating markets of Inle Lake and encounter the many varied tribal people who call this place home.
-This is a truly authentic Southeast Asian experience
+Get lost in the floating markets of Inle Lake and encounter the many varied ethnic groups who call this place home - a quintessential Myanmar experience.

 Trip search is unavailable.

 There are currently no scheduled departures on our Myanmar Experience trip.
 If you are interested in other trips in the region visit one of the links below.

 1. Please provide passport details at time of booking with exact name as per passport, as these are essential for booking services on this trip.

 2. A Single Supplement to have your own room is available on this trip.

 3. The ferry from Bagan to Mandalay may be cancelled due to changing water levels on the Ayeyarwady River (usually February to May) and when there are fewer tourists travelling in low season (April to September).
 Cancellations may take place at the last minute and without warning.
 If this happens, the group will travel by road from Bagan to Mandalay (approx. 5 hours).